purescript/governance/CODE_OF_CONDUCT.md

 The PureScript community spaces are places to discuss the PureScript programming language.
 In these spaces:

 * We talk about the language, its related libraries and infrastructure, and our experiences using it.
-* We help PureScript programmers learn the language, and we ask for help becoming stronger programmers ourselves.
+* We help PureScript programmers learn the language and we ask for help becoming stronger programmers ourselves.
 * We discuss general functional programming concepts and other parts of programming, type theory, and mathematics that are relevant to Purescript.
 * We organize open-source work, meetups, hackathons, and other community events.
-* We discuss what we can do to grow an inclusive, friendly, respectful community.
+* We discuss what we can do to grow an inclusive, friendly, and respectful community.

 ## Unacceptable Behavior

 The following types of behavior are unacceptable in the PureScript community and constitute violations of this code of conduct.

-This code of conduct is a set of guidelines that helps our community protect safe, inclusive spaces to discuss PureScript.
-However, it doesn't enumerate all possible forms of unwelcome behavior, and incidents are evaluated on a case-by-case basis so as to understand their full context.

 ### Abusive behavior